rudelm/tweetcleaner/README.md

 * Initial release

 # ToDos
-* enable deletion with parameter on command line
 * some tweets aren't deleted because they were retweets.
 Those need a special handling for "unretweeting"
-* skip already deleted tweets without displaying them again
+* show progress n/x tweets deleted and/or failed

 # Requesting your Twitter archive
 This step can take some time up to several days, so I recommend to start with this first.